Homepage banner

 Aparna Rao

-Aparna is an established criminal barrister with a busy practice in prosecuting and defending serious offences.
-She specialises in complex criminal and civil fraud.
+Aparna is a highly-regarded criminal barrister known for her dynamic practice in prosecuting and defending serious matters.
+She specialises in complex criminal and civil fraud, professional regulatory hearings, and Tribunal hearings.

-Aparna has security clearance.
-She is frequently instructed in confidential and sensitive matters involving public interest immunity and legal professional privilege.
+Aparna is frequently instructed in confidential and sensitive matters involving public interest immunity and legal professional privilege.

 Areas of expertise